nlevin96/todo-app-home-assignment/README.md

 3. In the notifications folder run: docker build . -t notifications-microservice
 4. Create a new network by running: docker network create NETWORK_NAME
 5. Start the todo-microservice with the following command: docker run --name todo --network NETWORK_NAME -p 8080:8080 -d todo-microservice
-6. Start the notification microservice with the following command: docker run --name todo --network NETWORK_NAME -p 8081:8081 -d notifications-microservice
+6. Start the notification microservice with the following command: docker run --name notification --network NETWORK_NAME -p 8081:8081 -d notifications-microservice
 7. After both of the microservices are running open the UI folder and run: ng serve -o in order to open the UI and manage the todos

 note: you can see the logs in the console by running docker logs IMAGE_NAME -f